There are perils and power in procrastination – so how can we harness it to our advantage?

 At its most destructive, it is a failure of self-regulation, creating a ‘maladaptive lifestyle’ that can derail careers and cause cumulative stress and illness.

 We often put things off when we struggle to tolerate a feeling that the activity evokes in us.
 Procrastination is therefore a way of coping with challenging emotions (such as frustration, anxiety, boredom, insecurity, resentment and self-doubt) induced by certain tasks.
-For some perfectionists, the fear of failure or producing work with which they are not satisfied, can be so overwhelming they never actually get around to starting anything.
+If we put the task aside, we immediately regulate our mood.
+For some perfectionists, the fear of failure or producing work with which they are not satisfied can be so overwhelming they never actually get around to starting anything.

 Meanwhile, decision paralysis – the complete inability to decide, when faced with a range of choices – can also lead us to procrastinate, especially when options are difficult to compare.